0LNetworkCommunity/libra-framework/docs/hot_upgrades.md

 The "framework" which contains all the consensus, account, econ policies, etc. for the network is written in Move.
 This code is stored in the network database, and effectively executed on demand.
 This means that framework upgrades can occur without redeploying the Move VM itself, or the supporting system code (network node software).
 It also means the state machine can upgrade without a coordinated halt.

-- To do this we require the `libra` cli tool.
-The subcommand `libra move framework` is used for building the artifacts, and `libra txs` for proposing, voting, and ultimately deploying the artifacts.
+- To do this we require the `libra` and `libra-framework` cli tools.
+The command `libra-framework` is used for building the artifacts, and `libra txs` for proposing, voting, and ultimately deploying the artifacts.

 ## TLDR
 - **Fetch the latest release**: `cd libra-framework; git fetch --all; git checkout release-x.x.x`
-- **Build framework**: `libra move framework  upgrade --output-dir ~/framework_upgrade --framework-local-dir ~/libra-framework/framework/`
+- **Build framework**: `libra-framework  upgrade --output-dir ~/framework_upgrade --framework-local-dir ~/libra-framework/framework/`
 - **Propose**: `libra txs governance propose --proposal-script-dir ~/framework_upgrade/1-move-stdlib/ --metadata-url https://www.github.com/0LNetworkCommunity/UpdateProposalTemplate`
 - **Validators vote**: `libra txs governance  vote --proposal-id <ID>`
 - **Resolve**: